 Contact and Stimulus

 Except in a minority of older people who are suffering from dementia, the intellect remains intact.
 The memory may drop somewhat particularly regarding names of people and places.
 An inability to recall events in detail may also be noticed in another person.
-However, the most important powers of the intellect, such as the ability to make judgements, to be reflective, to have an opinion, to learn new knowledge, to be creative, remain alive.
+However, the most important powers of the intellect, such as the ability to make judgments, to be reflective, to have an opinion, to learn new knowledge, to be creative, remain alive.
 The reaction time may minimally slow down, but most people remain alert, especially if that extra moment is allowed for and particularly when taking in new information or trying to work out a problem.

 With the passing of the years, we certainly all do become more forgetful but there are ways to mitigate the process, namely: activity, proper nourishment, and social and intellectual stimulation.
 Older people do not, it is true, frequent crowded pubs or restaurants as younger folk do but they do need continuing social contact and stimulus.
 They also need the Church, as part of a living congregation.
-Research has shown that older people who attend church live longer, are more intellectually lively and have better social relations – even leaving aside the spiritual benefits.
+Research has shown that older people who attend church live longer, are more intellectually lively, and have better social relations – even leaving aside the spiritual benefits.
 Even monks who live detached from the world reside in the community.

 The whole issue of loneliness came to the fore during the lockdown in a way that it had never done so before.